 See Whitby from the sea aboard the replica HMS Endeavour which sets sail daily from Whitby Harbour along the coast to Sandsend.
 The Captain Cook Experience is a fantastic way to learn more about Cook’s heritage as well as getting a different perspective of the town.
 What’s more, the ex-fishermen and lifeboat men who make up the crew will be only too happy to share their in-depth knowledge of the local coastline with you.

-Once back on dry land it’s time to relax with a pre-dinner drink at Harry’s Bar.
-With Whitby Harbour as its back drop, it’s the perfect place to wind down and soak up the early evening atmosphere with a Whitby Gin & Tonic in hand.
+Once back on dry land it’s time to relax with a pre-dinner drink at Harry’s Bar or Moon & Sixpence.
+With Whitby Harbour as its back drop, they are the perfect place to wind down and soak up the early evening atmosphere with a Whitby Gin & Tonic in hand.
 Move on to neighbouring Bar 7 for a final drink before heading for dinner.

 Whitby boasts a plethora of excellent restaurants dispersed throughout the town offering everything from the freshest seafood to top-notch pub grub.
 To end the day in style we recommend booking a table at Mademoiselles, a French-style café bistro set within a beautiful Georgian building.
 The menu includes French classics such as Poulet Breton and Moules Marinières, just be sure to save room for dessert as their Creme brûlée is irresistible.
 If that isn’t enough to tempt you, at Mademoiselles you will also find a cosy gin bar.
 We can’t think of a better way to end the day than relaxing here with a Gin & Tonic, perhaps planning your next trip to Whitby.